zulip/zulip/docs/bots-guide.md

 * My bot won't start
     * Ensure that your API config file is correct (download the config file from the server).
-    * Ensure that your bot script is located in zulip/contrib_bots/bots/<my-bot>/
+    * Ensure that you bot script is located in zulip/api/bots/<my-bot>/
     * Are you using your own Zulip development server?
 Ensure that you run your bot outside the Vagrant environment.
     * Some bots require Python 3.
 Try switching to a Python 3 environment before running